El Salvador at the 2012 Summer Olympics

 El Salvador competed at the 2012 Summer Olympics in London, United Kingdom, from 27 July to 12 August 2012.
 This was the nation's tenth appearance at the Olympics.

 Comité Olímpico de El Salvador sent a total of 10 athletes to the Games, 5 men and 5 women, to compete in 7 sports.
-Rifle shooter Melissa Mikec, wife of Serbian athlete Damir Mikec, was able to compete for her nation's team, despite having a dual citizenship with her husband's homeland.
+Rifle shooter Melissa Mikec, wife of Serbian athlete Damir Mikec, chose to compete for her nation's team, despite also having Serbian citizenship on account of her marriage to Mikec.
 Road cyclist Evelyn García, who was at her third Olympic Games, reprised her role as El Salvador's flag bearer at the opening ceremony, the first being done in 2004.
 El Salvador, however, has yet to win its first Olympic medal.